Lo-str/react-starter-basic/README.md

 # Basic React Template

-This template provides a minimal setup to get React working in Vite.
+This template provides a minimal setup.

 # Memo